CBI hands fresh information to police after report of serious criminal offence

 “The board will be communicating its response to this and other steps we are taking to bring about the wider change that is needed early next week.”

+Separately, former CBI director-general Tony Danker was sacked last week after being accused of making unwanted contact with a woman who works for the organisation.

+On Wednesday, he said his reputation has been “totally destroyed” by the allegation and claimed he has been made a “fall guy” for a wider crisis.

-This comes after Mr Danker told the BBC on Wednesday his name had been wrongly associated with separate claims, including rape, which allegedly happened before he joined the CBI.
+Mr Danker told the BBC his name had been wrongly associated with separate claims, including the rape which allegedly happened before he joined the CBI.

-In his first interview since his sacking on April 11, Mr Danker said he believes he has been made “the fall guy” by the lobby group as it now faces questions over its future.

-CBI president Brian McBride said the board had “lost trust and confidence in his ability to lead the organisation” and that he was dismissed on strong legal grounds.
+After initial allegations, the business group also suspended three other employees and hired a law firm to carry out an internal investigation.

+On Thursday, the CBI spokesman added: “We are anticipating findings from Fox Williams on the matters it has been looking at imminently.